 The C. Louis Shields Learning Resources Center (LRC-Library) is designed to serve and support the institutional, instructional, and individual needs of Coastal students, faculty, and staff.
 The LRC is also open to residents of Onslow County.
 The LRC hours are Monday-Thursday, 7:00 a.m. - 7:00 p.m., and Friday, 7:00 a.m. - 5:00 p.m.
 Saturday hours are 9:00 a.m. - 3:00 p.m.
 Hours may vary during exams, holidays, and semester breaks.
 The LRC offers an atmosphere conducive to study, research, and learning.
 A readily accessible print collection of over 12,000 volumes, covering academic, technical, vocational, and fiction is available for circulation.
 A variety of nonprint media, including audio/eBooks through Hoopla and Libby/Overdrive media platforms and DVDs, are also available.
 The C. Louis Shields Learning Resources Center is part of the consortium of Community College Libraries in North Carolina (CCLINC), which provides online access to the collections at each of the libraries through interlibrary loan services.
 The LRC offers computers and a wireless network for students to access a wide variety of databases, including NC LIVE, and other electronic resources for research and class assignments.
-Study rooms are available for both individual and group study, including a room designated for wheelchair accessibility.
-An information literacy classroom with 30 desktop computers is available for instruction and computer usage.
+Study rooms, equipped with dry-erase boards, are available for both individual and group study, including a room designated for wheelchair accessibility.
+An information literacy classroom is available for instruction and computer usage.
 Students can check out laptops, headphones, chargers, textbooks on reserve, and anatomical models for in-library use up to 2 hours per day.
-Other services include printing, photocopying, scanning, and research assistance with a librarian.
+The YA reading room, containing popular teen fiction and graphic novels, is available to students needing a collaborative space to relax, read, or browse books.
+Other Library services include printing, photocopying, scanning, and research assistance with a librarian.